hchoi256/hchoi256.github.io/_posts/AIResearchPaper/CV/WS/s.md

     - $$p$$: the target distribution.
     - $$q$$: the approximation of the target distribution; prediction.

-**⇒ Very low entropy might be important for classification, but less helpful for localization**
+**=> Very low entropy might be important for classification, but less helpful for localization**.

-**⇒ The model with very high entropy (e.g., early stage in training) cannot produce informative CAM in terms of object location, which results in poor localization performance**
+**=> The model with very high entropy (e.g., early stage in training) cannot produce informative CAM in terms of object location, which results in poor localization performance**.

 ****
 # Preliminaries 🍱